AdobeDocs/uxp/src/pages/uxp-api/reference-js/Modules/uxp/Persistent File Storage/File.md

----
-jsDoc: true
----

 <a name="module-storage-file" id="module-storage-file"></a>

 # require('uxp').storage.File
 Represents a file on a file system.
 Provides methods for reading from and writing to the file.
-You'll never instantiate a `File` directly; instead you'll get access via a [storage.FileSystemProvider](/uxp-api/reference-js/Modules/uxp/Persistent%20File%20Storage/FileSystemProvider/).
+You'll never instantiate a `File` directly; instead you'll get access via a [storage.FileSystemProvider](./FileSystemProvider).

 <a name="module-storage-file-isfile" id="module-storage-file-isfile"></a>

 ## isFile
 Indicates that this instance is a file.